knative/docs/docs/serving/autoscaling/scale-bounds.md

 ## Stable window

-The stable window defines minimal time that passes between decisions to change the scale of a revision.
-[Panic mode](kpa-specific.md) can override this setting.
+The stable window defines the sliding time window over which metrics are averaged to provide the input for scaling decisions when the autoscaler is not in [Panic mode](kpa-specific.md).

 * **Global key:** `stable-window`
 * **Per-revision annotation key:** `autoscaling.knative.dev/window`